simonneutert/ruby-headless-watir-chrome/Readme.md

-# Start Browsing now with Ruby 2.6.4, Watir and Chrome!
+# Start Browsing now with Ruby, Watir and Chrome!

 simply clone this repo and start surfing :wink: